 In 1996, Wrexham became the principal settlement and administrative centre of Wrexham County Borough.

-Wrexham General was rebuilt again in 1997.
+Wrexham General station was rebuilt again in 1997.

-Central Station opened in 1999.
+Central Station opened in 1999 with a capacity of approximately 650.

 In March 2004, Articles of Twinning were signed between Wrexham and Racibórz.